 A couple of years ago, I was at the store with my then infant son.
 A man approached us and said to me, "Good job dad, that's a happy baby you've got there."
 I thanked him for his compliment, and it was after I had successfully conquered the car seat yet again, that I had a realization.
 "What if my son had been having a bad day?
-Would I look like bad father?
+Would I look like a bad father?

-Most clients I encounter who struggle with depressive symptoms, usually will share with me their feelings of feeling already dead inside themselves.
-Depression is never an sudden onset, but rather a process that begins with a denying or refusing to acknowledge painful and difficult feelings.
-This is usually triggered by a significant trauma, or a reoccurring trauma.
+Most clients I encounter who struggle with depressive symptoms, usually will share with me their feelings of feeling dead inside themselves.
+Depression is never a sudden onset, but rather a process that begins with a denying or refusing to acknowledge painful and difficult feelings.
+This is usually triggered by a significant trauma or reoccurring trauma.
 A consistency in denying painful and difficult feelings will lead to a significant difficulty in being able to identify pleasant and positive feelings.

 All feelings exist upon the same continuum as their polar opposites.
 One good way to visualize a continuum would be to think of a ruler, with two fundamental feeling words; sadness and happiness, inscribed throughout one of its sides.
 So if you have sadness at one end of the ruler and happiness on the other end, what exists in the middle are degrees of sadness and happiness, with the ratio of sadness being more than happiness on one half of the continuum and the reverse being the case on the other half.

 So what's the connection between empathy and depression?
 Being empathetic towards others is a matter of mentally placing yourself in the position of another person and imagining what your feelings in the position of that other person would be.
-A person who has gone a number of years not allowing himself to experience his feelings, cannot adequately practice the concept of empathy even though he may have an intellectual understanding of what empathy is, and what it takes to be empathetic.
+A person who has gone a number of years not allowing himself to experience his feelings cannot adequately practice the concept of empathy even though he may have an intellectual understanding of what empathy is, and what it takes to be empathetic.